cross-fade-viewer/th-projekt-3/docs/english/005_Design_decisions.md

 # Design decisions

 Based on project 2, various designs were created using Figma.
+For these drafts several different scenarios of usage for our component were taken into account:

+- How would it look like in a smaller or mobile view?
+- Should the gallery be able to be built in separately?
+- What if several instances of the component are implemented?
 Based on these drafts, the design was constantly developed further, taking into account various possible uses.

 ![Redesign](pictures/Redesign.png)